DieSchittigs/contao-content-api-bundle/readme.md

 ##### /api/page?url=/about/team.html

-Gets the page, including all articles and contents at this URL.
+Gets the page, including all articles and contents at the `url`.

 ##### /api/news?url=/news/new-website.html

-Gets the news reader content from the URL
+Gets the news reader content from the `url`

 ##### /api/?url=/page/or/newsarticle.html

-Tries to get the page at this URL, or content from a reader
+Tries to get the page at the `url`, and contents from any reader

 ##### /api/user